Home |

 Includes MySQL support for call detail records and MP3 support for MOH.

-In case of trouble, take a look at OpenVox's Troubleshooting of Analog cards
+In case of trouble, try to put the card into another slot, or even in a difference computer.
+Take a look at OpenVox's Troubleshooting of Analog cards.

 Once installed, Asterisk files can be located in the following directories: